-Prepping skin is just as important as perfecting, as consultant dermatologist Anjali Mahto of Cadogan Cosmetics attests:
+Prepping skin is just as important as perfecting, as consultant dermatologist Anjali Mahto of The Cadogan Clinic attests:

 “Moisturising the skin maintains the integrity of barrier function and is vital for good skin health.
 Even oily skin needs moisturising as excess oils do not equate to effective skin hydration.”

 Before you reach for the primer, Dr Bunting doesn’t think that a dedicated foundation base is always necessary:

 “I’m not a huge fan of primers.
 I prefer to encourage every woman to wear sunscreen under makeup, so the key is to find one that’s an excellent base for makeup, hence the ‘priming’ is a secondary function.
 I’d normally go for the tinted sunscreens by Jan Marini and Neostrata; they anchor makeup brilliantly and our acne patients in the clinic love them.”

 Taking your makeup of, incidentally, can have as much of an effect on your skin as putting it on.
 While it’s a falsehood that acne is caused by dirty skin, a buildup of oil and dead skin cells can encourage acne causing bacteria to spread, so having an efficient cleansing routine in place, especially if you’re wearing makeup during the day, is non-negotiable.
 This in no way involves gritty scrubs or brillo pad style cleansing brushes, as Dr Bunting emphasises: